drinkyouroj/datagram-installer/README.md

 # Datagram CLI Installer

-A bash script to install and run the Datagram CLI as a systemd service on Linux systems, with automatic restarts and secure key storage.
+A bash script to install and run the Datagram CLI as a systemd service on Linux systems, with automatic restarts, secure key storage, and easy updates.

 ## Features